thedatasnok/spring-jooq/README.md

 The project is divided into a main application and a set of packages.

-It seems jOOQ requires a dependency to the package which contains the JPA entities with the `JPADatabase` generator.
+It seems jOOQ requires a dependency to a package/module which contains the JPA entities when using a `JPADatabase` as a source of truth for generating code.

-This is why the `data` package is a dependency of the `jooq` package.
+This is why the packages are split the way they are and the `data` package is a dependency of the `jooq` package.

 ## Migrations